My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Do you see the problem?

 Here is a big lie— The term Transgender assumes that switching from one sex to another is possible.
 It is NOT!
 The AP should have written, "by allowing boys to compete on girls' teams."
-The Whitehouse rightly uses the term "Men in Women's Sports."
+The White House rightly uses the term "Men in Women's Sports."

-Let us speak the truth.
+Let me speak the self-evident Truth.

-If you want to wear your sister's or brother's clothes, believing you are a different sex/gender, that's your business.
-Just keep your delusional nonsense out of the locker room and bathroom.
 Don't try to tell me that it's possible to become the opposite sex.
-You know that is a lie and I don't do lies.
+You know that is a lie.
+If you want to wear your sister's or brother's clothes, believing you are a different sex/gender, that's your business, but keep your delusional nonsense out of the locker room and bathroom.

 Note: If you want to take issue with this post, you better come loaded for bear.
+I don't do lies.

 I loved this show and wished it would never end.
 Taylor Sheridan finished Strong.
 I loved the ending; tragic but moving.
 I may have cried.